-We've tested over 75 soundbars, and here are our recommendations for the best soundbars under $100.
-See our recommendations for the best soundbars, the best soundbars under $200, and the best small soundbars.
+We've tested over 170 soundbars, and here are our recommendations.
+You can also check out our recommendations for the best soundbars, the best soundbars under $200, and the best small soundbars.

 If you would like to do the work of choosing yourself, here is the list of all our reviews of soundbars under $100.
 Be careful not to get too caught up in the details.
 While no soundbar is perfect, most soundbars are great enough to please almost everyone, and the differences are often not noticeable unless you look for them.